Applying for the Scholarship

 District receptions and interviews are held annually on the Friday and Saturday preceding the Thanksgiving holiday.
 Districts will notify candidates regarding interview status at differing intervals, but in all cases no later than two weeks prior to the interviews.
 Election announcements are made at the conclusion of the Saturday interviews.

-For those contemplating application, it can safely be assumed that the application, rules and requirements will remain similar from year to year.
+For those contemplating application, rules and requirements will remain similar from year to year.
 However there is an important change in the personal statement requirement, and with regard to the eligibility for the scholarship of lawful permanent residents who meet the requirements.
 Also, some states may move to different districts from time to time in order to keep the number of candidates applying in each district as close as possible.
-Applicants should always consult the last page of the Memorandum of Regulations for specific details.
+Applicants should always consult the last page of the Memorandum of Regulations for specific details concerning district composition.

 * * * * * * * * * * * *

 Please review carefully the materials for applicants posted on this site for complete application information.
 While not exhaustive, the following is a quick guide to eligibility:

 At the time of application, an applicant must be:

 - a lawful permanent resident of the United States for prior to and including at least 5 years of the application deadline.

 - at least 18 but not yet 24 years of age (i.e., the applicant must still be 23 on October 1 in the year of application).

 - sufficiently advanced academically to assure completion of a bachelor’s degree before October 1 in the year following election.